rhempel/fixitinfirmware/posts/coding-standards-are-a-waste-of-time.rst

 coding standards.
 It's staff turnover and adding more developers to the project.
-The loss of tribal knowledge and the friction of onboarding new developers is what's going to be the root cause of many issues that can be avoided if you spend time writing great guides.
+The loss of tribal knowledge and the friction of onboarding new developers is what's going to be the root cause of many issues that can be avoided if you spend time writing and maintaining great guides.
+More on that in another post.

 But Coding Standards Make Maintanance and Debugging Easier
 ----------------------------------------------------------